David Ancrum: Professional career

 Ancrum began his professional club career in Ecuador.
 With Athletic Club, he won the Ecuadorian League championship in 1981.
 He was also declared the best player of the Ecuadorian League in 1981.
 Among Ancrum's well-known teammates on his Ecuadorian teams, players such as Nicolás Lapentti and Vargas stood out.
 After playing in Ecuador, Ancrum went to Panama, where he played in the Panamanian League.

-Ancrum then played professionally in the USA, for the Albany Patroons of the Continental Basketball Association (CBA), from 1984 to 1986.
+Ancrum then played professionally in the US, for the Albany Patroons of the Continental Basketball Association (CBA), from 1984 to 1986.
 While he was with the Patroons, he played under the team's head coach at the time, Phil Jackson.
 He averaged 14.2 points per game in the 1984–1985 season.
 He subsequently signed for the Savannah Spirits.
 He went on to lead the Spirits to a win over his previous team, the Patroons, by a score of 117–110, in a game in which he scored 23 points.

 Ancrum then signed with Iraklis Thessaloniki of the Greek League, in 1987.
 In his first season with Iraklis, he was only eligible to play in European-wide international competitions, since foreign players were not allowed in the Greek League at the time.
 So in his first season with Iraklis, he only played with the club in the European-wide third-tier level FIBA Korać Cup's 1987–88 season competition.
 He averaged 22.9 points, 3.4 rebounds, 1.9 assists and 1.1 steals per game in that season's Korać Cup.

 Starting with the 1988–1989 season, when foreign players were declared eligible in the Greek League, through the 1991–1992 season, he appeared in 104 Greek League games for Iraklis, in which he averaged 33.7 points, 4.5 rebounds, 1.1 assists and 1.1 steals per game.

 After being waived by Iraklis, Ancrum played in the Israeli Premier League with Maccabi Tel Aviv and Hapoel Afula.
 In the EuroLeague's 1992–1993 season, Ancrum appeared in 11 games with Maccabi Tel Aviv, and he averaged 16.7 points, 3.4 rebounds, 1.5 assists and 1.0 steals per game.
 While he was with Hapoel Afula, he was the top scorer of the Israel Premier League, in 1994.